AkaisanVR/GearVR-Valve-Index-Mod/README.md

 	Fov: H:110 V:84
- 	Clarity is edge to edge, everything is fully in focus even in the corners of the screen The sweetspot is the whole lens but I commened spending sometime getting it perfectly centred with IPD to get less chromatic aberrations
+ 	Clarity is edge to edge, everything is fully in focus even in the corners of the screen The sweetspot is the whole lens but I commened spending some time getting it perfectly centred with IPD to get less chromatic aberrations

  (Destortion Correction for now is not set up, I am planning on working on it in the future)